Project Overview

 - To gain insights into the value of wastewater data for pandemic management, Mathematica surveyed more than 200 U.S. state and local public health agency leaders.
 Findings were summarized in a survey brief that describes communities’ capacity for wastewater monitoring, barriers and supports, and future interest in this methodology.

-The survey brief, grantee issue briefs, and other grantee outputs are publicly available to help communities better leverage their wastewater data for COVID-19 management and response.
-In the coming months, Mathematica will release the Covid-SURGE toolkit, which will include an Excel calculator that public health officials can use to implement the Covid-SURGE Algorithm locally.
+The survey brief, grantee issue briefs, and Covid-SURGE toolkit are publicly available to help communities better leverage their wastewater data for COVID-19 management and response.

 A survey of 194 local public health agency leaders, published by the Rockefeller Foundation in April, found that although 38% have monitored wastewater for the virus that causes Covid-19 at some point during the pandemic, only 21% reported that they are likely to monitor their wastewater after the pandemic wanes.